 The study facilities, such as the library, provided online access to books and journals so I always had access to up-to-date research, enabling me to benchmark and develop ideas for use in my studies or for implementation at work.

-When I was selecting a degree to study, I was not sure what area of management I wanted to specialise in so I chose a degree that would allow me to study different areas of Management and would give me insight into different areas.
+When I was selecting a degrapplying everythingot sure what area of management I wanted to specialise in.
+I chose a degree that would allow me to study different specialist areas of Management to enable me to discover the specialisms that I enjoyed the most and would focus on to start my management career.

 My degree provided me with the opportunity to study multiple disciplines of management such as: Marketing, Finance, HR, Operation/Strategic Management and business start up.
 The degree also allowed me to become a member of the Chartered Management Institute (CMI), the leading professional body for management and leadership in the UK.

-I really enjoyed working with students from around the world as it allowed me to learn about different cultures.
-The international insights I gained as a result have been invaluable because international markets have grown and my experience at Middlesex has helped me to build relationships and to work with different HR teams around the world.
+I really enjoyed working with students from around the world as it allowed me to learn more about different cultures.
+The international insights I gained as a result have been invaluable in my later career in building successful relationships with different HR teams around the world.

-Studying a masters degree allowed me to develop my strategic HR management skills and this has led to me obtaining a senior HR management role.
+Studying a masters degree allowed me to develop my strategic HR management and leadership skills, which have underpinned my career progression to date.
+This has led to me obtain several senior HR leadership roles, and it has allowed me to set up my own HR Company.

 The HRM masters degree was accredited by the Chartered Institute of Personnel and Development (CIPD), the leading HR professional body.
 This meant that as soon as I completed my degree I was able to upgrade my membership to become a Chartered member of the CIPD.
-This is invaluable because when employers are recruiting for senior HR roles, they require you to be a Chartered Member of the CIPD.
+This is invaluable as employers require this membership when they are recruiting for senior HR roles.

-I studied my Masters part time while working full time, so this allowed me to combine work with my professional study and progress my career.
-I would recommend to students considering studying a masters degree to do so as it will help you develop your knowledge and skills, which in turn helps with promotions and career progression.
+I studied my Masters part time whilst working full time.
+This allowed me to combine work with my professional studies to enable me to progress my HR career.
+I would recommend studying a masters degree as this provides a solid platform to help develop your knowledge and skills, which will be a key factor to help you progress your HR career.

 My fondest memory is meeting and working with lots of great students and lecturers.
 I still keep in contact with most of them as your learning never stops and is always ongoing.